AMBER: A tether-deployable gripping crawler with compliant microspines for canopy manipulation: Introduction

-The main contributions of this work are: \begin{itemize} \item \textbf{Aerial-deployable framework:} A novel aerial–terrestrial system that enables safe, rapid, and autonomous deployment of a crawler into the canopy via a tether.
-This framework allows recovery in case of failure and localized, cost-effective sampling of plants and epiphytes, paving the way for scalable, non-invasive canopy studies. \item \textbf{Novel adaptive crawler design:} A Dual-Track Rotary Grasper (DTRG) with compliant microspines and a spring–damping mechanism ensures robust attachment and smooth traversal on irregular branches.
+\begin{itemize} \item \textbf{Tether-deployable canopy locomotion framework:} A lightweight crawler designed for deployment and recovery using an aerial tether, enabling safe positioning and retrieval in tree canopies. \item \textbf{Novel adaptive crawler design:} A Dual-Track Rotary Grasper (DTRG) with compliant microspines and a spring–damping mechanism ensures robust attachment and smooth traversal on irregular branches.
 A passive wheeled tail enhances stability and grip during high-inclination climbing, extending mobility across complex canopy geometries. \end{itemize}